KAKUNIN

 from kakunin.integrations.scope import verify_agent_scope

-async def initiate_payment(agent_cert: str, amount: float):
+async def initiate_payment(amount: float):

 ...